alexey1607/scalyr-community/guides/an-in-depth-guide-to-nginx-metrics.md

 -------
   **`$content_length`** - the HTTP Content-Length request header field.
 This is the total size (in bytes) of the body of the request being made by the client, as reported by the client.

-  **`$request_length`** - the full request length (in bytes) - including the request line, header and body, as calculated by Nginx.
+  **`$request_length`** - the full request length (in bytes) - including the request line, header, and body, as calculated by Nginx.

   * We're highlighting both `$content_length` and `$request_length` mostly to avoid confusion:  If you're interested in monitoring the size of incoming requests or overall incoming bandwidth, use `$request_length`.
-Because `$content_length` is drawn from a request header, it's calculated by the client and therefore has the potential to be spoofed (in the case of a DDoS attack, for example.)
+Because `$content_length` is drawn from a request header, it's calculated by the client and, therefore, has the potential to be spoofed (in the case of a DDoS attack, for example.)

 -------
   **`$gzip_ratio`** - If [gzip](http://www.gzip.org) is enabled on responses, the compression ratio of the response (the ratio between the original and compressed response sizes.)